ehwest/mdn_qms/README.md

 For this reason, this QMS includes "Product Definition", "Product Development", and "System Design" sections needed to convey how this achievement is accomplished and validated.

-**NOTE:**  The order of the folders and files of the QMS system is not intended to convey any particular meaning, except that as a whole, the folders, documents, and their links within this QMS "git" management system capture the complete definition of the QMS.
+The order of the folders and files of the QMS system is not intended to convey any particular meaning, except that as a whole, the folders, documents, and their links within this QMS "git" management system capture the complete definition of the QMS.

 Within each document in the system, helpful (but not required) metadata is included within the file identifying the repository root, folder name, and file name.
 This practice is only intended to facilitate automated assembly and export of Quality Management System documents for casual use.